-Over a decade later the initial circular design for FOCE was tested in MBARI’s indoor test tank, the FOCE system has evolved into a powerful and versatile tool that is being used globally to expand our knowledge of ocean acidification and how oceanic ecosystems may react to future conditions.
-This ability to gain a long-term, community-based view has revealed new, unexpected findings that have challenged what scientists thought they knew, and sparked more questions that need to be explored.
+Over a decade after its initial test in MBARI’s indoor test tank, the FOCE system has evolved into a powerful and versatile tool that is being used globally to expand our knowledge of ocean acidification and how oceanic ecosystems may react to future conditions.
+This ability to perform long-term ocean acidification experiments on whole marine communities has revealed new, unexpected findings that have challenged what scientists thought they knew, and sparked more questions that need to be explored.

 The new paper describes four different FOCE experiments in a wide variety of habitats.
 It also summarizes the findings and limitations of each experiment.